tdshipley/workshop_under_pressure_k6_peformance_test/exercises/exercise-4/01-How-to-debug-k6-load-testing-scripts.md

 Since the script uses test data, it could very well be that the username and password are incorrect.
 Maybe the combination is what causes an authentication error.
 In this case, the `username` and `password` arrays have only three elements, so it wouldn't be too difficult to test them all manually.
 But what if you had hundreds of them?

 In that case, you can try adding logging at specific parts of your script by using `console.log()`.
-The script below shows this statement in action:
+Update `./src/buggy-test.js` so it matches the code below:

 ```js
 import http from 'k6/http';